My June Garden – Flowers and Veggies

 June is here, so the spring flowers are done blooming, but the perennials are filling out the void by showing off their beauty, and will continue to do so until late fall.

-Also, the vegetable garden is progressing nicely and we already are able to use the lettuce, dill, sorrel, parsley, green beans, scallions, rhubarb and strawberries.
+Also, the vegetable garden is progressing nicely and we already are able to use lettuce, dill, sorrel, parsley, green beans, scallions, rhubarb, and strawberries.

 Stella D’Oro Reblooming Daylilies (Hemerocallis Stella D’Oro) and Echinacea.